Recipes About winners Food Frenzy Reviews Advertising DIY and Crafts

 I have only made it one other time.
 I saw a recipe in cooking light magazine.
 I took a poll of the family and surprisingly it was unanimous, we would change things around this Easter and have Carrot Cake.
 I was not going to say no as it is my favorite.

-If you can get past the long list of ingredients, which you probably have on hand, it is surprisingly easy and no mixer required.
-I did not have crushed pineapple.
 No worries, just drain the can pineapples you may have on hand very well and then mash in the food processor or with a fork.
 I already had the food processor out to shred the carrots so no extra clean up!!

 Make sure and check your oven as it baking.
 I had already reduced the baking time 5 minutes, but 5 minutes before the timer went off, I started smelling the cake.
 When I finally got around to looking in, about 2 minutes before the timer, the cake was pretty browned.
 No worries, the yummy frosting will cover up any imperfections.

 Although the recipe suggests topping this cake with shredded carrot, I love the look of the marzipan carrots you often see at the grocery store.
 Not ever worked with marzipan, I decided to try something else.
 Little carrots made out of orange and green chocolate discs.
-(Hello Cupcake makes some with orange and green starbursts, but I did not have any)

 I traced some carrots on the back of parchment paper and then melted the chocolate discs in freezer bags in the microwave.
 Cut a little notch in the corners and started creating!